 PUBLIC INFORMATION REPRESENTATIVE

 Each year the Foundation endeavors to host in Antarctica members of the press and radio or television crews to observe and report on U.S. activities.
 Selection is based on ability to understand and present scientific subjects, written commitment from employing organization, and expected size of audience.
 NSF's Office of Legislative and Public Affairs administers this program, which has an annual application deadline several months before the austral summer season begins.
-For information about applications for participation during the 2012-2013 field season, please read the contact the Media and Public Information Section (703-292-8070) or Peter West at firstname.lastname@example.org
+For information about applications for participation during a field season, please contact the Media and Public Information Section (703-292-8070) or Peter West at firstname.lastname@example.org

 ARTIST OR WRITER